|Provisional Results round one|

 Sunday morning the starting garages were lined up side by side for the two tracks.
 This proved popular at last years event and this year was no exception.
 The first run all drivers had to contend with the wet conditions, with the inside track proving very slippery in places as a few drivers found out as they skidded into the tyres or of the track.
 The early runners had the worst of the conditions which reflected in the times.
 The drizzle abated and the track gripped up nicely as the second run started.
 By the third run dust prevailed again as drivers had the opportunity to elect whom they wish to run against.
 The spectators were in for a treat as big V8s lined up against each other but the high light was the closely matched Celica of Rowan lined up against the small mighty Micra driven by junior competitor Heath.
 The turbo monster class D Celica only inched away from the micra down the straight and was slightly ahead at the braking duel into the garage for both runs.

 Well done to Rowan winning outright 1st.
-Tim out right 2nd and Peter for out right 3rd.
+Tim out right 2nd and Heath for out right 3rd.
 1st Ladies Deb closely followed by Kym and 3rd Kara.
 1st Juniors Heath 2nd Jody Greame winning out right 1st in AWD